-An array uses the same alignment as its elements, except that a local or global array variable that requires at least 16 bytes, or a C99 local or global variable-length array variable, always has alignment of at least 16 bytes.
+An array uses the same alignment as its elements, except that a local or global array variable of length at least 16 bytes or a C99 variable-length array variable always has alignment of at least 16 bytes.4

 Structure and union objects can require padding to meet size and alignment constraints.
 The contents of any padding is undefined.